Off-Duty Nurse Helps Driver Shot In Forehead By Stray Gunfire

 That’s when he heard screaming and saw a 44-year-old man bleeding inside a car.

-Escobar then went to work, sing whatever he could to help out, until paramedics arrived.
+Escobar then went to work, doing whatever he could to help out, until paramedics arrived.

 The man was taken to a different hospital in critical condition at the time.